BV quantization of the Rozansky-Witten model

 We then study the BV quantization of our model along the lines of \cite{Kevin-book}; such a quantization amounts to constructing an effective action (as a modification of the classical action functional) compatible with the {\em renormalization group (RG) flow} and satisfying the {\em quantum master equation (QME)} (the latter is a homological condition which essentially guarantees that the path integrals are well-defined).
 The effective action will be defined as a sum over Feynman diagrams where the propagator is given by the Green kernel of $\frac{d^*}{\Delta}$ with respect to some a priori chosen Riemannian metric $g$ on the source 3-manifold $M$.
 In general, singularities may occur in the Feynman weights (owing to the infinite dimensional nature of the mapping space) and one needs to add counter terms to the action to remove the singularities.

-For our model, however, we observe that the technique of configuration space developed by Kontsevich \cite{Kontsevich} and Axelrod-Singer \cite{AS2} in their study of perturbative Chern-Simons theory suffices.\footnote{This is certainly due to the similarity between the Chern-Simons and Rozansky-Witten models, as pointed out by Rozansky and Witten in their original paper \cite{RW}.} As a result, we can construct a perturbative quantization of our model without dealing directly with the singularities and counter terms.
+For our model, however, we observe that the technique of configuration space developed by Kontsevich \cite{Kontsevich} and Axelrod-Singer \cite{AS2} in their study of perturbative Chern-Simons theory suffices.\footnote{This is certainly due to the similarity between the Chern-Simons theory and the Rozansky-Witten model, as pointed out by Rozansky and Witten in their original paper \cite{RW}.} As a result, we can construct a perturbative quantization of our model without dealing directly with the singularities and counter terms.
 In particular, we shall show that the so-called {\em naive quantization} (with certain local quantum corrections taken into account) already satisfies the QME, and hence the quantized theory we obtain is independent of the metric we chose.